Singularities of free group character varieties: Character Varieties

-Let $\F_{r}=\langle x_{1},...,x_{r}\rangle$ be a rank $r$ free group.
-The \textit{$G$-representation variety of $\F_r$}, and the \textit{$G$-character variety of $\F_{r}$} will simply be denoted by $\RC{r}(G)$ and $\XC{r}(G)$, respectively.
-The evaluation mapping $\RC{r}(G)\to G^{r}$ defined by sending $\rho\mapsto(\rho(x_{1}),...,\rho(x_{r}))$ is a bijection and since $G$ is a smooth affine variety, $\RC{r}(G)$ naturally inherits the structure of a smooth affine variety as well.
-Since an affine (algebraic) reductive group over $\C$ is always linear, we can assume that $G$ is a subgroup of $\GLm{N}$, for some $N$, and hence $\RC{r}(G)\subset\C^{rN^{2}}$.
-So, $\RC{r}(G)$ also inherits the induced \textit{ball topology}.
-It is worth noting that whenever $G$ is an irreducible algebraic set, $\RC{r}(G)$ is irreducible, and consequently $\XC{r}(G)$ is irreducible as well.
-All complex affine reductive groups $G$ are always reduced algebraic sets which implies $\XC{r}(G)$ is reduced as well.
-We note that in the ball topology of $\XC{r}(G)$, i.e. the subspace topology induced from and affine embedding of $\XC{r}(G)$ into $\C^k$ for large enough $k$, the moduli is Hausdorff and has a countable basis.
+Since an algebraic reductive group over $\C$ is always linear, we can assume that $G$ is a subgroup of $\GLm{N}$, for some $N$, and hence $\RC{r}(G)\subset\C^{rN^{2}}$.
+So, $\RC{r}(G)$ inherits the \textit{ball topology}.
+Given a set of generators $f_1,...,f_k$ of the ring of invariants $\C[\RC{r}(G)]^G$, $\XC{r}(G)$ also inherits the ball topology from the embedding of $\XC{r}(G)$ into $\C^k$ given by $[\rho]\mapsto (f_1(\rho),...,f_k(\rho))$.
+In this topology $\XC{r}(G)$ is Hausdorff and has a countable basis.
 Although the ball topology is dependent on an embedding a priori, an affine embedding corresponds exactly to a set of generators for the associated ring, but all choices result in the same homeomorphism type, so the ball topology is intrinsic.
+Also, in the ball topology, at each point in $\XC{r}(G)$ there is a neighborhood homeomorphic to a real cone over a space with Euler characteristic $0$ (\cite{Su}).

-For a compact Lie group $K$, we also call the orbit space $\XC{r}(K)=\RC{r}(K)/K$ a \emph{$K$-character variety} of $\F_{r}$ despite the fact that it is generally only a semi-algebraic set.
+Given a compact Lie group $K$, for brevity we also call the orbit space $\XC{r}(K)=\RC{r}(K)/K$ a \emph{$K$-character variety} of $\F_{r}$.
+Note however that $\XC{r}(K)$ is generally only a semi-algebraic set, and does not equal, in general, the set of real points of a complex variety.
 In this case, the topology, also Hausdorff with a countable basis, is the quotient topology. $\XC{r}(K)$ is compact since $K$ is compact.
 Likewise, it is path-connected whenever $K$ is path-connected.

-\begin{defn} Let $\rho:\Gamma\to G$ be a representation into a complex reductive Lie group.
+\begin{defn} Let $\rho:\Gamma\to G$ be a representation into a reductive complex algebraic group.
 If the image of $\rho$ does not lie in a parabolic subgroup of $G$, then $\rho$ is called \emph{irreducible} .
-If, for every parabolic $P$ containing $\rho(\Gamma)$ there is a Levi $L$ such that $\rho(\Gamma)\subset L\subset P$, then $\rho$ is called \emph{completely reducible}. \end{defn}
+If, for every parabolic $P$ containing $\rho(\Gamma)$ there is a Levi factor $L\subset P$ such that $\rho(\Gamma)\subset L$, then $\rho$ is called \emph{completely reducible}. \end{defn}

 For $\SLm{n}$ and $\GLm{n}$ the irreducible representations are exactly those that, with respect to their actions on $\C^n$, do not admit any proper (non-trivial) invariant subspaces.
 Any representation that is not irreducible is called {\it reducible}.
 Denote the set of reducible representations by $\RC{\Gamma}(G)^{red}$.
 A point is called {\it stable} if the stabilizer is finite and if the orbit is closed.